Search

 • in severe weather you could offer to clear snow from driveways, roads and footpaths

-It is important to note that any arrangements undertaken by an individual or community should not aim to replace the work of Category 1 responders but complement their work in times of emergencies.
-Read more about Fife Council’s role in emergencies at - Fife Council’s role in Emergency Resilience.
+It is important to note that any arrangements undertaken by an individual or community should not aim to replace the work of emergency responders.
+A community response should complement their work in times of emergencies.
+To know more about Fife Council’s role in emergencies, follow this link to the page Fife Council’s role in Emergency Resilience.

 • Steps to take when thinking about developing community arrangements